How to sponsor an immigrant friend to the U.S. for 2023

 • The immigrant dies or leaves the U.S.

-In many cases, even bankruptcy won’t allow sponsors to escape the financial responsibility for an immigrant.
+In many cases, even bankruptcy won’t allow sponsors to escape the financial responsibility of an immigrant.

 What is Joint Sponsorship